abramin/Studium/docs/prd.md

 ### Strict evidence by default
 - Factual claims should be backed by your sources.
-- If retrieval is weak, Scriptorium says so.
+- If retrieval is weak, Studium says so.
 - Anything not supported is labeled **Uncited general knowledge** (configurable).

 ### Mastery, not messages
-Scriptorium models learning progress explicitly:
+Studium models learning progress explicitly:
 - mastery per concept (0–1)
 - decay/stability over time
 - misconception tags (optional)